 Lululemon Q4 profit soars 80 per cent, beating analyst expectations

-VANCOUVER -- Lululemon Athletica Inc.'s profit surged more than 80 per cent in its most recent quarter, blowing past analysts expectations.
+VANCOUVER -- Lululemon Athletica Inc. is planning to expand its product offering and roll out a national loyalty membership plan after its profit surged more than 80 per cent in its most recent quarter, blowing past analysts' expectations.

-The Vancouver-based company reported net income of US$218.47 million for the fourth quarter ended Feb.
-3, 2019, up 82 per cent from $119.76 million in the same quarter the previous year.
+The Vancouver-based company reported net income of US$218.5 million for the fourth quarter ended Feb.
+3, 2019, up 82 per cent from US$119.8 million in the same quarter the previous year.

-Analysts surveyed by Thomson Reuters Eikon expected earnings per share of $1.74.
+The Denver pilot cost members US$148 and confirmed the company's belief there's great value in the membership, McDonald said, adding the company will continue to run tests before a national rollout in the coming quarters or year.

-The company says net revenue was $1.17 billion for the quarter, up nearly 26 per cent from the same quarter the previous year when it reported $928.8 million.
+He touted the retailer's potential outside of North America, specifically highlighting China, and potential for growth in digital sales as it ramps up its online strategy with new international websites in several countries soon to be launched.

-Lululemon says its board of directors approved an additional stock repurchase program for up to $500 million of its common shares.
+Net revenue was $1.2 billion for the quarter, up nearly 26 per cent from the same quarter the previous year when it reported $928.8 million.

 In-Depth from BNN Bloomberg